An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations

 To that end, we calculate:

 and

 Thus,

 Now Perron's method for viscosity solutions guarantees the existence of a continuous solution $w(x)$.
-The same existence result may also have been concluded from Theorem 1.15, from which we also have H{\"o}lder regularity and uniqueness.
+The H{\"o}lder regularity and uniqueness follows from Theorem 2.6 in \cite{JK}.
+Applying this theorem requires a monotonicity condition satisfied because we have introduced the perturbation term.
 Additionally, we have that in $\overline{B_R}$:

-Then, since $w_\epsilon$ is H{\"o}lder continuous (say of exponent $\alpha$), we can solve the Dirichlet problem:
+Then, since $w_\epsilon$ is H{\"o}lder continuous (say of exponent $0<\beta\leq \alpha$), we can solve the Dirichlet problem: